GVR Report cover Luxury Goods Market Size, Share & Trends Report

 Product Insights

-The apparel segment accounted for a share of 25.9% of the global revenue in 2023.
+The apparel segment accounted for a share of 25.9% of the global revenue in 2024.
 This large share can be attributed to factors such as product innovation & exclusivity, evolving fashion trends, and engaging marketing initiatives.
-For instance, in January 2024, Louis Vuitton introduced a series of pop-up stores and activations to showcase the Spring-Summer 2024 Men’s Collection in various cities like Paris, Seoul, Miami, London, Los Angeles, and New York City.
+For instance, in January 2024, Louis Vuitton introduced a series of pop-up stores and activations to showcase the Spring-Summer 2024 Men’s Collection in various cities such as Paris, Seoul, Miami, London, Los Angeles, and New York City.
 Furthermore, the digitalization of the fashion industry has significantly contributed to the growth of luxury apparel.
 With the rise of e-commerce platforms, luxury brands are available to a wider audience globally.
 In addition, social media platforms have become essential marketing tools for luxury brands, allowing them to engage with their customers and build brand awareness.

-The men’s segment is projected to grow at a CAGR of 7.2 from 2024 to 2030.
+The men’s segment is projected to grow at the fastest CAGR from 2025 to 2030.
 One of the primary factors driving the market is the increasing disposable income of the male population.
 As men’s earning power grows, they are more likely to invest in high-end, luxury items.
 Moreover, men’s attitudes towards fashion and luxury have evolved significantly over the years.
 This shift in consumer preferences has led to a surge in demand for premium and luxury products designed exclusively for men.
 Brands are capitalizing on this trend by offering a wide range of luxury goods that cater to the discerning tastes of male consumers.
-For instance, in March 2024, Dior introduced its latest men’s capsule collection, the Cannage capsule, which embraces a more relaxed and casual approach to men’s fashion while also paying a tribute to the iconic “cannage” pattern of the fashion house.
+For instance, in March 2024, Dior introduced its latest men’s capsule collection, the Cannage capsule, which embraces a more relaxed and casual approach to men’s fashion while also paying tribute to the iconic “cannage” pattern of the fashion house.

 Regional Insights